PosoSAgapo/PosoSAgapo.github.io/_pages/publications.md

 ### Preprint & Under Review
 1. LLM-jp: A Cross-organizational Project for the Research and Development of Fully Open Japanese LLMs
 **LLM-jp Group**: I was responsible for the construction of evaluation tools and the investigation of the data contamination.
+2. A Comparative Analysis of LLM Memorization at Statistical and Internal
+Levels: Cross-Model Commonalities and Model-Specific Signatures.
+**Bowen Chen**, Namgi Han, Yusuke Miyao